 To ensure the integrity of all content produced by the Lymphoma Coalition (LC), a rigorous process has been put in place that entails the gathering and validation of information that is shared with the general public, its members, social media and the website.
 All content is validated prior to publication as described under Editorial Procedure below.

-LC reviews up to 500 RSS feeds each week that focus on findings from clinical trials and medical research from peer-reviewed journals (e.g., Journal of Clinical Oncology, Blood) regulatory agencies (e.g., Food and Drug Administration, the National Comprehensive Cancer Network, European Society of Medical Oncology), conference proceedings (e.g., American Society of Hematology annual meeting, the American Society of Clinical Oncology annual meeting, European Hematology Association Congress, the International Conference on Malignant Lymphomas etc), clinical trial registries and general news media.
-The information is then divided between content development, the member Resource Library, newsletters and the website.
+LC reviews up to 500 RSS feeds each week that focus on findings from clinical trials and medical research from peer-reviewed journals (e.g., Journal of Clinical Oncology, Blood) regulatory agencies (e.g., Food and Drug Administration, the National Comprehensive Cancer Network, European Society of Medical Oncology), conference proceedings (e.g., American Society of Hematology annual meeting, the American Society of Clinical Oncology annual meeting, European Hematology Association Congress, the International Conference on Malignant Lymphomas, etc.), clinical trial registries and general news media.
+Key information is then distributed via the website, newsletters, and integrated into other reports where pertinent.

 LC receives information from other sources, e.g., news releases issued by pharmaceutical companies, publications on single institution retrospective studies and while LC archives this information, LC does not use it as a single source of information.